AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/processing_docs/5_doublemad.md

 ## Configuration Parameters
-The DoubleMAD calculation is controlled by a parameter in `params.json`:
+The DoubleMAD parameters are specified in `params.json`:

     "doublemad_params": {
         "run_doublemad": 1,